-Bill 3: The Mobile Home Sites Tenancies Amendment Act would give tenants and landlords of mobile home sites access to the same dispute resolution service for tenancy disputes that renters and landlords of apartments and houses have, instead of having to go through the courts.
+The Mobile Home Sites Tenancies Amendment Act gives tenants and landlords of mobile home sites access to the same dispute resolution service for tenancy disputes that renters and landlords of apartments and houses have, instead of having to go through the courts.

 The Residential Tenancy Dispute Resolution Service (RTDRS) is faster, less formal and less expensive than going through the courts.
 It also relieves some of the burden on the court system.

-If passed, tenants of mobile home sites would be able to apply to the RTDRS to:
+Tenants of mobile home sites will be able to apply to the RTDRS to:

 - get their security deposit returned

 - end the tenancy due to a landlord’s breach of the rental agreement

 - claim financial damages from a landlord’s breach of the rental agreement

 - get their rent reduced for loss of benefit of a rental agreement

 - receive compensation for performing the landlord’s obligations as outlined in the rental agreement and the Mobile Home Sites Tenancies Act